Skip to main content

 A plumber took a sample of my water but I have not heard back about the results.
 Should I be worried?

-No. The plumber will take a sample to make sure your system is working properly - they will only call you to report the results if there are concerns.
+No. The plumber will take a sample to make sure your system is working correctly - they will only call you to report the results if there are concerns.
 If you want to know your results, you can follow up with them using the contact information provided by the company.

 Why hasn't an in-home water treatment system been offered to me when someone else in my community is getting one installed?